h2non/toxy/README.md

 ### Concepts

-`toxy` introduces two core directives: poisons and rules.
+`toxy` introduces two directives: poisons and rules.

 **Poisons** are the specific logic which infects an incoming or outgoing HTTP transaction (e.g: injecting a latency, replying with an error).
 One HTTP transaction can be poisoned by one or multiple poisons, and those poisons can be also configured to infect both global or route level traffic.

-**Rules** are a kind of match validation filters that inspects the an HTTP request/response in order to determine if, given a certain rules, the HTTP transaction should be poisioned or not (e.g: match headers, query params, method, body...).
+**Rules** are a kind of match validation filters that inspects an HTTP request/response in order to determine, given a certain rules, if the HTTP transaction should be poisioned or not (e.g: if headers matches, query params, method, body...).
-Rules can be reused and applied to incoming and outgoing traffic flows, including different scopes: global, route or poison level.
+Rules can be reused and applied to both incoming and outgoing traffic flows, including different scopes: global, route or poison level.

 ### How it works